At a Glance

 A balance transfer is when you move your existing credit card loans to a new balance transfer credit card with a 0% APR introductory period.
 If you can pay off your balances during the period, you’ll save on interest.
 However, if you can’t pay your bills by the time the intro period is over, you could be stuck with a very high interest rate.

-You could also take out a personal loan, which tend to have lower interest rates than credit cards.
-You’ll have a set repayment schedule and will only need to worry about paying one bill per month.
+You could also take out a personal loan.
+Personal loans tend to have lower interest rates than credit cards.
+Once you set a repayment schedule, you will only need to worry about paying one bill per month.

 Paying off debt might feel intimidating, but we know you can do it.
-By focusing on your ‘why,’ selecting a debt payoff method, avoiding some of these common mistakes, and securing a lower interest rate, you’ll be on your way to debt-free future before you know it.
+By focusing on your “why,” selecting a debt payoff method, avoiding some of these common debt mistakes, and securing a lower interest rate, you’ll be on your way to being debt-free before you know it.